irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 )
 ```

-We can add additional variables to identify which records are in
+We added additional variables to identify which records are in
 Mississippi.

 ``` r